SAP/spartacus-docs/_pages/dev/configurable-state-persistence-and-rehydration.md

 ### Specifying the storage key names

-If one wants to change the default key name(s) for the `localStorage` and `sessionStorage` (which have the default of `spartacus-local-data` and `spartacus-session-data`, respectively), they could do it by specifing `localStorageKeyName` or `sessionStorageKeyName` properties in the config:
+If one wants to change the default key name(s) for the `localStorage` and `sessionStorage` (which have the default of `spartacus-local-data` and `spartacus-session-data`, respectively), they could do it by specifying `localStorageKeyName` or `sessionStorageKeyName` properties in the config:

 ```ts
 export function authStoreConfigFactory(): StateConfig {